lprevidente/ddd-example/README.md

 3. **Validation**: Domain-specific validation in entity constructors
 4. **Bounded Contexts**: Clear separation between User and Team domains
 5. **Domain Events**: Using Spring's AbstractAggregateRoot for domain events
+6. **CQRS Pattern**: Separate command and query responsibilities for better scalability and maintainability

 ## Class Diagram

-Here's a simplified class diagram that focuses just on the core domain models and their essential relationships.
+Here's a simplified class diagram that focuses on the core domain models and the CQRS pattern implementation.

 ```mermaid
 classDiagram